El

 Sunday, 19 March 2006

 A common solution I hear in OSS projects to learn about relevant features is to track the users' interactions with the software: The menu items they click, the settings they check, the applications they use.
+Implementing a tool that is able to track such data seems to be a widespread idea among Open Source developers.
+The rationale is usually to provide usability experts (like me) with data that describes the actions and behaviours of users.
 Read More

 Editing Wikipedia: Usability Test Results Online